columbia/xray/index.md

 1. A <a href="{{ site.baseurl }}/demo/"><font color="blue">demo service</font></a>,
 which wraps our XRay Gmail prototype and can be used by researchers, journalists, and investigators to gain visibility into Gmail's ad ecosystem.
-Using this service, we found some pretty interesting targeting cases, such as lots of ads targeting depression, cancer, and other illnesses, clothing ads targeting pregnancy, and lots of subprime loan ads for used cars that targeted the debt and broke keywords users' inboxes.
+Using this service, we found some pretty interesting correlations, such as lots of ads targeting depression, cancer, and other illnesses; clothing ads targeting pregnancy; and lots of subprime loan ads for used cars that targeted the debt and broke keywords users' inboxes.
 Our <a href="{{ site.baseurl }}/findings/"><font color="blue">Findings</font></a>
 page includes more results.